Going on leave

 Health, life and AD&D benefits

 USC will continue to pay the employer portion of employee benefits for staff employees on medical leave for a maximum of 12 months of inactive leave of absence, including medical leave and others.
+The employee is responsible for their portion of their benefits.
 Employees on an inactive leave of absence may continue their benefit enrollments for up to 12 months.
 Once 12 months have lapsed, coverage will end on the last day of the month when eligibility ceases.
+USC will then offer COBRA as an option to continue health insurance.

 Note that to maintain coverage, employees must arrange to continue paying their portion of insurance premiums in a timely manner by contacting the HR Service Center.